BombVoyage/soft_elbow_orthosis/README.md

 ### Hardware setup

 For hardware connections, please refer to `report/report.pdf`.
+You may need to flash either the `main_ser.ino` or `main_ble.ino` from the `arduino` directory to the microcontroller depending on your chosen use case.

 ## Usage examples
 Once you have set up the environment and hardware, you may conduct multiple